nickada4/Open-FB/README.md

 How to Contribute in PreLaunch
 *Register your interest
-*Join Discussion about implemention, ideas, strategies, languages.
+*Join Discussion about implemention, ideas, strategies, languages, which license to use etc.